-Green Tiles Annexe is a holiday home on the vulnerable Norfolk coast – a hands-on self-build by architect Colin Rice, partner at Cullinan Studio.
-Colin wanted a lightweight, low-cost solution for his timber extension and its foundations.
+Green Tiles Annexe is a self-build, timber and concrete-free holiday home on the vulnerable Norfolk coast, designed in close collaboration with architect Colin Rice, partner at Cullinan Studio.
+Colin wanted a lightweight, low-cost and minimum material solution for his timber extension, including its foundations.

 Colin found second-hand railway sleepers which were loose-laid on top of the gravel foundations, which added robustness in the event of local settlement.
 Altogether this avoided casting any concrete in the ground, which was agreed with Building Control.